AdidSS/AdidSS/README.md

 ## 👋 Hi there

 I'm a passionate Data Scientist focused on using AI and data to create accessible, meaningful, and impactful solution.
-I enjoy tackling complex challenges with a mix of creativity, mathematics, and machine learning.

 By day, I build machine learning models.
 By night, I'm either lifting weights at the gym or composing melodies on the piano—because even Data Scientists need a soundtrack (and strong biceps).